| A History of Crow-puting My father, a retired electrical engineer, took up personal

 the text with a daisy-wheel typewriter and lay it out on over-sized paste-up

 boards before reducing them with a photocopier.
 Talk about the dark ages!
+Fortunately for me, my father bought an HP laser printer an I

 moved up to using Word for Windows, v2.0. and borrowing his printer for a nice

+clean output.
 Until just recently I was still using the old paste-up boards

 for most of my work.
 I liked the control over the font-size and my images, mostly